francoismassart/eslint-plugin-tailwindcss/README.md

 Configure the rules you want to use under the rules section.

-> The following lines are matching the configuration saved `recommended` preset...
+> The following lines are matching the configuration saved in the `recommended` preset...

 ```json
 {